Leslie Blackmon, “Family Swing”, collage/hand-painted papers

 Introducing Art on Paper:

-MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 40th annual Art on Paper competition.
-Any original 2-D or 3-D work created on or of paper without the artist’s use of software includes but is not limited to, collage, artist book, origami, printmaking, painting, sculpture, analog photography, and more, will be considered by the juror.
-Works selected will be on exhibit in MFA’s Circle Gallery, 18 State Circle, Annapolis, Maryland from March 30 to April 29, 2017.
-The exhibition chair is Carole Falk.
+MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 42nd annual Art on Paper competition.
+Any original 2-D or 3-D work (excluding digital photography) created on or of paper, including collage, artist book, origami, printmaking, painting, sculpture, and more, will be considered.
+Works selected will be on exhibit ONLINE in Curve Gallery.
+The exhibition chair is Candice Bigelow.

 *Award contributors and recipients will also be listed in the exhibition catalog.